 - i.
 Operational near-real-time information on the DER operating characteristics can be needed in order to perform certain actions such as reconfiguring a feeder or restoring a feeder after an outage. - ii.
 Planning an archive of time-series information over multiple years of DER operation is required for Area EPS, BPS and TPS planning. - iii.
-Regulatory The Area EPS Operator may have obligations to track and report on the amount of energy produced from renewable energy DER26.
+Regulatory The Area EPS Operator may have obligations to track and report on the amount of energy produced from renewable energy DER.
 Specific incentive programs or tariffs can create additional metering needs. - iv.
 Billing the Area EPS Operator is responsible for accounting for energy transactions with the DER Operator and shall have access to revenue grade metering information.

 The Area EPS Operator may require separate accounting of generation and load power injection and consumption characteristics in order to meet planning and operating objectives on the Area EPS and TPS.
-Correlation of time data may be necessary in certain situations27 and the Area EPS Operator should consider this factor when specifying metering requirements in its TSM.
+Correlation of time data may be necessary in certain situations and the Area EPS Operator should consider this factor when specifying metering requirements in its TSM.
 The Area EPS Operator may use other means of collecting the necessary information, besides the meter, if the Area EPS Operator determines the information is adequate for the intended use based on industry standards and best practices.

-25 Ride-through capabilities for bulk power system support should be considered before setting protective tripping times that conflict with BPS support.
+&lt;sup>24 Ride-through capabilities for bulk power system support should be considered before setting protective tripping times that conflict with BPS support.

-26 Renewable energy credits for certain Area EPS Operator tariffs is an example of reasons to track energy production.
-27 For example, where a time of use tariff exists and multiple meters are present, the time intervals of meters need to
+&lt;sup>25 Renewable energy credits for certain Area EPS Operator tariffs is an example of reasons to track energy production.

-$^{^{27}}$ For example, where a time of use tariff exists and multiple meters are present, the time intervals of meters need to be time synchronized in order for the Area EPS Operator to properly execute its tariffed obligations.
+$^{26}$ For example, where a time of use tariff exists and multiple meters are present, the time intervals of meters need to be time synchronized in order for the Area EPS Operator to properly execute its tariffed obligations.
 Another example would be a planning need where data has to be synchronized in time.